krlawrence/graph/ChangeHistory.md

 ## Release 283 change history (Release date TBD)

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v282-tp-3.4.4...master) between this release and the prior one.
+- Added a new section "Comparing properties to the value of a sack".
+Issue #163
+- Added a new section "A warning that the 'path' and 'as' steps can also be memory intensive".
+- Renamed and re-worked the section "A warning that path finding can be memory and CPU intensive"
 - Improved grammar and fixed a few typos.
 - Merged reader PRs #154, #160